 Scanning Electron Microscopy (SEM)

-Scanning electron microscope (SEM) produces three-dimensional images of a speciment by measuring the relative differences in the reflection of a focused beam of electrons scanned across a specimen.
+Scanning electron microscope (SEM) produces three-dimensional images of a specimen by measuring the relative differences in the reflection of a focused beam of electrons scanned across a specimen.
 Biological specimens are usually coated with a thin layer of metal (such as platinum) to form a replica that is then imaged.
 This allows the surface structures of organelles, cells, and tissues to be visualized.
-The images are colorless and have a resolution of ~10 nm (or ~100x greater than a light microscope).
+The images are colorless and have a resolution of ~1.0 nm (1 to 2,000,000x).

-Freeze fracture reveals the internal structure of biological specimens.
-Frozen specimens are physically broke apart (fracturing) and the exposed surface is coated with evaporated platinum.
+Freeze fracture technique reveals the internal structure of biological specimens.
+Frozen specimens are physically broke apart (fracturing), and the exposed surface is coated with evaporated platinum.
 This replica is then imaged by TEM.

 Freeze fracture forms enface views of membrane-bound compartments that give striking three-dimensional representations.

-Micrographs of a mast cell as seen by ultrathin sections and freeze fracture.
+Mast cell as seen in an ultrathin sections and by freeze fracture.